Biodiversity

 Want to get involved?

 There are lots of ways to become part of the biodiversity community which are highlighted below.
-If you'd like to take part in any of these volunteering activities, sign up to our existing opportunities through our Eventbrite page and we will keep you posted on opportunities, events and activities.
+If you'd like to take part in any of these volunteering activities, sign up to our existing opportunities through our events page and we will keep you posted on opportunities, events and activities.
+You can also drop us an email at biodiversity@leeds.ac.uk.

 Biodiversity Monitoring